 Thank you for your interest in the CLEL Bell Award Committee!
 This is a wonderful opportunity to contribute to early literacy advocacy, gain experience working on an award committee, and build your resume!
+We are looking for librarians or early childhood professionals passionate about picture books, sharing early literacy with children and their caregivers, and who advocate, champion, and seek diversity in the books they share.

 The application always contains a few brief questions and a short homework assignment.
 You can review the involvement requirements before applying.